ozielalves/Snaze/README.md

 # Snaze

 ## Description
+The project consists of the implementation of a simulation based on the traditional game "Snake".
+The Snaze game consists of the use of an artificial intelligence to solve the maze and eat the apple.
+The player starts with 5 lifes and in standard game development there are 3 stages.

 ## How to compile
 To compile we will use a makefile, so all compilations be more dynamic and automatic.